Salesforce Tableau

 Provider and product description

-Tableau’s AI-powered BI & analytics platform aims to provide better insights in data and empower better decision-making in all industries.
-The vendor strives to develop software that allows business users, analysts and developers to explore and analyze data through interactive visualizations, natural language queries and data preparation.
-The built-in intelligence and option for in-memory data processing to optimize performance all contribute to the popularity of this solution for visual analysis, dashboards and data discovery.
-The product offers solid support for analysts with various features such as one-click analyses, AI-generated summaries and data explanations as well as highlighting anomalies in data.
+Tableau remains committed to developing software that requires little training and allows business users to interpret data, mostly by means of interactive visualization and making decisions based on analytics.
+The intuitive user interface, built-in intelligence and option for in-memory data processing to optimize performance all contribute to the popularity of this solution for visual analysis, dashboards and data discovery.
+The product offers solid support for analysts through various features such as one-click analyses, data explanations and highlighting anomalies in data.

 Data preparation in Tableau can be quick as many manipulations can be made directly while analyzing data, enabling a truly iterative approach to data discovery.
 With Tableau Prep, data preparation has been enhanced with deeper functionality and a more visual approach with recommendations for data shaping, profiling and enhanced traceability.
-Tableau Prep transformation flows can be created either on the desktop or in the browser via Tableau Cloud and may be scheduled and orchestrated on the server or hosted environment to operationalize data preparation tasks.
-Data science scripts such as R and Python can be dynamically integrated into Tableau’s data preparation and analysis features.
+Tableau Prep transformation flows can be created either on the desktop or via Tableau Cloud and may be scheduled and orchestrated on the server to operationalize data preparation tasks.
+Data science scripts such as R and Python can be dynamically integrated into Tableau’s data prep and analysis features.

 BARC’s viewpoint on the product’s strengths and challenges.